dextr-cloud/dextr-docs/docs/_pages/email-task.md

 #### 9 - SMTP (Outgoing E-Mail) configuration

 - If you find issues in validating your E-Mail sending setup, there is likely a mismatch in either the port or TLS Toggle.
 TCP/587 does not need the TLS Toggle set whereas TCP/465 does.
 TCP/25 is generally filtered by providers and will likely fail with the TLS Toggle set in either position.

+And that's it!
+You're now set up to start receiving emails in your instance.